shirblc/reactnd-mobile-flashcards/README.md

 2. **react-dom** - React's package of DOM-specific methods.
 3. **react-native** - Packages containing the React Native APIs.
 4. **expo** - Packages containing Expo's API.
 For more information, check their [GitHub repo](https://github.com/expo/expo).
+5. **@react-native-async-storage/async-storage** - Used to access AsyncStorage.
+Check their [documentation](https://react-native-async-storage.github.io/async-storage/) for more information.
+6. **react-navigation** - Packages containing React Navigation's API (enabling Native navigation).
+Check their [documentation](https://reactnavigation.org) for more information.
+7. **redux** and **react-redux** - Redux store and React-specific Redux bindings.
+8. **redux-thunk** - A Redux middleware for handling asynchronous requests.

 ## Known Issues